cambridge-ceu/csd3/systems/setup.md

     pip install git+https://github.com/grosenberger/easypqp.git@master
     ```

     IonQuant 1.10.27 is installed similarly.
+In fact, it is is straightforwad to select `Download Update` from the menu, so `IonQuant-1.10.27.jar`, `/MSFragger-4.1/`, and `diaTracer-1.1.5.jar` are available from the `tools/` directory.